The 2025 MDAnalysis UGM (User Group Meeting) will be held in-person across 3 days, November 9th-11th, 2025, at Arizona State University.

-Center for Biological Physics and Department of Physics Arizona State University Tempe, AZ 85287
+Center for Biological Physics and Department of Physics

 The UGM will bring together users of the MDAnalysis package from different communities.
-Our goal is to foster an opportunity to connect interdisciplinary researchers and developers across biomolecular simulations, soft matter, materials science and more.
-Whether you are a new MDAnalysis contributor, an MDAnalysis core developer, or a researcher using (or interested in using) MDAnalysis for your work in academia or industry, this UGM is for you.
+Our goal is to foster an opportunity to connect interdisciplinary researchers and developers across biomolecular simulations, soft matter, materials science, and more.
+Whether you are a new MDAnalysis contributor, an MDAnalysis developer, or a researcher using (or interested in using) MDAnalysis for your work in academia or industry, this UGM is for you.

 You can expect: